 Assessment and Learning Improvement Network

 The Assessment and Learning Improvement Network is for CSU faculty and staff who want to learn about assessment and learning improvement activities across campus.
-The Network meets monthly during the academic year to share assessment strategies, information, results, and projects across campus.
-Meetings are open, and individuals are free to join meetings as they like.
+The Network meets 3-4 times during the semester to share assessment strategies, information, results, and projects across campus.
+Meetings are open, and all are welcome.
 Meeting topics will be posted in advance on this page with the registration link.
 Meeting information will also be shared on the CSU-Assess listserv.

 The Network’s goals are to: